awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-load-balancer.md

 Routes and load balances at the transport layer \(TCP/UDP Layer\-4\), based on address information extracted from the TCP packet header, not from packet content\.
 Network Load Balancers can handle traffic bursts, retain the source IP of the client, and use a fixed IP for the life of the load balancer\.

 Gateway Load Balancer
-Distributes traffic to a fleet of appliance instances, providing scale, availability, and simplicity for third\-party virtual appliances, such as firewalls, intrusion detection and prevention systems, and other appliances\.
+Distributes traffic to a fleet of appliance instances\.
+Provides scale, availability, and simplicity for third\-party virtual appliances, such as firewalls, intrusion detection and prevention systems, and other appliances\.
 Gateway Load Balancers work with virtual appliances that support the GENEVE protocol\.
-Additional technical integration is required, so make sure that you consult the user guide before choosing a Gateway Load Balancer\.
+Additional technical integration is required, so make sure to consult the user guide before choosing a Gateway Load Balancer\.

 Classic Load Balancer
 Routes and load balances either at the transport layer \(TCP/SSL\), or at the application layer \(HTTP/HTTPS\)\.
 A Classic Load Balancer supports either EC2\-Classic or a VPC\.